Distributed Parameter Estimation in Sensor Networks: Nonlinear Observation Models and Imperfect Communication

-We note that the update scheme in eqn.~(\ref{nalg2}) is nonlinear and hence convergence properties can only be characterized, in general, through the existence of appropriate stochastic Lyapunov functions.
-In particular, if we can show that the iterative scheme in eqn.~(\ref{nalg2}) falls under the purview of a general result like Theorem~\ref{RM}, we can establish properties like consistency, normality etc. To this end, we note, that eqn.~(\ref{nalg2}) can be written as
+We note that the update scheme in \eqref{nalg2} is nonlinear and hence convergence properties can, in general, be characterized through the existence of appropriate stochastic Lyapunov functions.
+In particular, if we can show that the iterative scheme in \eqref{nalg2} falls under the purview of a general result like Theorem~\ref{RM}, we can establish properties like consistency, normality etc. To this end, we note, that \eqref{nalg2} can be written as

 which becomes in the notation of Theorem~\ref{RM}